-Fat stem cell grafting, also known as fat injections or fat transfer, is a cosmetic surgical procedure that involves fat stem cell transfer from one area of the body (donor site) to another, either to improve or augment the area of interest.
-The procedure involves extraction of adipose fat by liposuction technique followed by fat processing for purification and then transfer or re-injection of purified fat and stem cells into the area that needs augmentation or improvement.
+Fat stem cell grafting, also known as fat injections or fat transfer, is a procedure that involves fat stem cell transfer from one area of the body (usually a hip donor site) to another, either to improve or augment the area of interest.

 History of Fat Grafting

 Fat grafting is actually a century-old medical technique.
 After the first-ever fat transplantation event, fat grafting has not gained steam for the next 100 years due to procedure-related complications.
 Until 1990’s, no reliable liposuction techniques was developed or standardized for fat purification and processing.
 Due to this limitation, the extracted fat was of inconsistent quality and the therapeutic outcomes were poor.

 In the 1990’s, a New York City-based Plastic Surgeon Dr. Sydney Coleman has developed and standardized reliable analytic techniques for fat graft harvesting, processing and transfer of fat into the recipient site.
 After he published his findings in reputable academic medical journals, the fat grafting procedure gained popularity, and it being used extensively for a variety of therapeutic and reconstructive purposes.
 Dr R Sadove has been performing fat grafting since the 1990’s.

 Fat/Stem Cell grafting procedure involves a small amount of liposuction as a preliminary step, and therefore the procedure is generally performed by trained Plastic Surgeons.
 The amount of fat removed is small and not evident afterwards.
 Dr Sadove is trained to maintain the standards of care during this small liposuction procedure as well to manage the procedure-related adverse events/complications.